dasarpai/old.dasarpai.github.io/_dsblog/2024-11-01-Navigating-Python-Ecosystem.md

 - **pytest:** A testing framework that makes it easy to write and run simple and scalable test suites.
 - **tox:** A tool for automating testing across multiple Python environments, often used in continuous integration pipelines.
 - **Fabric:** A command-line library for executing remote SSH commands, used in deployment and system administration.

-## 5. **Python in the Cloud and Big Data**
-- **Apache Spark (PySpark):** A Python API for Spark, used for large-scale data processing and machine learning tasks.
-- **Dask:** A library for parallel computing in Python, enabling large-scale computations on multi-core machines or clusters.
-- **AWS SDK (boto3):** A library for interacting with Amazon Web Services (AWS), providing access to cloud services like S3, EC2, and Lambda.

-## 6. **Automation & Testing**
-- **Selenium:** Used for browser automation, particularly in web scraping and automated testing.
-- **pytest:** A testing framework that simplifies writing and running tests for Python codebases.

-## 7. **Game Development*
-- **Pygame:** A set of Python modules designed for writing video games, allowing real-time graphics and sound.

-This overview gives you a comprehensive look at the Python ecosystem, touching on its history, frameworks, repositories, and libraries used in various domains.
-Let me know if you’d like to delve deeper into any specific area!